ToshioCP/Gtk4-tutorial/src/sec18.src.md

 ~~~
 The code above does:

-- Build a "fullscreen" action and "color" action.
+- Builds a "fullscreen" action and "color" action.
-- Connect the "fullscreen" action and the "change-state" signal handler `fullscreen_changed`
+- Connects the "fullscreen" action and the "change-state" signal handler `fullscreen_changed`
 - Its initial state is set to FALSE.
-- Connect the "color" action and the "activate" signal handler `color_activate`
+- Connects the "color" action and the "activate" signal handler `color_activate`
 - Its parameter type is string and the initial value is "red".
-- Add the actions to the action map `win`.
+- Adds the actions to the action map `win`.

 ## Example code